 Let's delve deeper into these directives:

-@extends('cms::layouts.main'): This directive is the cornerstone of layout inheritance in Blade.
-It tells your custom layout to inherit the structure and content from the specified parent layout, in this case,cms::layouts.mainfrom the PagibleAI CMS package.
-This parent layout provides the basic HTML structure, including the<html>,<head>, and<body>tags, along with common elements like headers, footers, and navigation.@pushOnce('css'): This directive ensures that the CSS stylesheet defined within it (in this case,layout-page.css) is only included once on the page, regardless of how many times the template is included or rendered.
+@extends($theme . '::layouts.main'): This directive is the cornerstone of layout inheritance in Blade.
+It tells your custom layout to inherit the structure and content from the parent layout of the page's theme.
+The$themevariable holds the view namespace of the active theme (for examplecmsfor the default theme), so the same template works for every theme package.
+This parent layout provides the basic HTML structure, including the<html>,<head>, and<body>tags, along with common elements like headers, footers, and navigation.@pushOnce('head'): This directive ensures that the CSS stylesheet defined within it (in this case,layout-page.css) is only included once on the page, regardless of how many times the template is included or rendered.
 This prevents duplicate CSS rules and keeps your page loading efficiently.
-Thecmsasset()helper function generates the correct URL to the asset within the CMS's asset directory.@section('main')... @endsection: This directive defines a specific section within your custom layout.
+Thecmstheme()helper function generates the correct URL to the asset within the active theme package, automatically falling back to the base theme if the file does not exist.@section('main')... @endsection: This directive defines a specific section within your custom layout.
 A section acts as a placeholder where you can inject content that will be displayed in a corresponding@yielddirective in the parent layout.
 The namemainmust be the same name used in the@yielddirective in the parent layout where you want this content to be inserted.

 Inside the main section, the <div class="cms-content" data-section="main"> serves two purposes: The CSS class cms-content enables the editor to change the content element in the page editor view of the admin backend while the data section main defines the content group new elements are assigned to when using the page editor.

 Then, the code iterates through the $content['main'] array, which contains the content elements assigned to the "main" content group of your page in the CMS.
-The available content groups are defined by the theme configuration, e.g. in the ./config/cms.php file.
+The available content groups are defined in the theme's schema.json file.
 All configured content groups with content elements are available in the $content variable in the template, which is an associative array.

 The cmsref($page, $item) function resolves references if $item is a shared element.
 Otherwise, the content element itself is returned.
 If the content element exists, it's wrapped in a div with an ID and class based on the element's type.
 This is important for the page editor to find the corresponding content element the editor wants to modify in the page editor view.